aimclub/FEDOT/docs/source/fedot/benchmarks/tabular.rst

 Tabular data
 ------------

-The subset of PMLB benchmarks were evaluated for FEDOT, `TPOT <http://epistasislab.github.io/tpot/>`__, `MLBox <https://github.com/AxeldeRomblay/MLBox>`__ and XGboost baseline.
+The subset of PMLB benchmarks was evaluated for FEDOT, `TPOT <http://epistasislab.github.io/tpot/>`__, `MLBox <https://github.com/AxeldeRomblay/MLBox>`__ and XGboost baseline.
 The results and metadata are presented below.

 |Metadata for datasets|